Urinary / Kidney Stone Treatment & Laser Stone Surgery – RG Hospital India

 Percutaneous Nephrostolithotomy (PCNL) is performed under epidural or spinal anaesthesia.
 Percutaneous ( through skin) removal of kidney stones (lithotomy) is accomplished through the most direct route.
 A telescope along with the mechanical lithotripter in inserted to break the stone into fine particles so as to achieve a stone-free status in large and complicated stones.
 This procedure usually requires hospitalization, and most patients resume normal activity within 2 weeks.

-Ureterorenoscopic Lithotrispy with Holmium Laser is performed under epidural and spinal anaesthesia to treat stones located in the middle or lower ureter.
-A small, fiberoptic instrument (ureteroscope) is passed into the ureter.
-Large stones are fragmented using 100-Watt Coherent Holmium Laser.
-The laser fragments the stone into sand like particles, which are then flushed out through the natural urinary passage.
+Ureterorenoscopic Lithotripsy with Holmium Laser is performed under epidural or spinal anaesthesia to treat stones located in ureter.
+A small, fiberoptic instrument (ureteroscope) is passed into the ureter and stones are fragmented using 100-Watt Holmium Laser.
+The laser fragments the stones into sand like particles, which are then flushed out through the natural urinary passage.
 The advantage of Holmium Laser is its ability to fragment stones of all compositions with precision.
 Thus, it is the most effective laser for the treatment of urinary stones.
-Patients are generally admitted on the same day of the treatment and are discharged next day, which means only 24 hours of hospitalization is required.
+Patients are generally admitted on the same day of the treatment and are discharged next day, which means only overnight hospitalization is required.

 - Removal of Uterus

 - Uterine Fibroids